-While they are not selling through large multi-brand online retailers, their step to stick with independent specialty surf stores works with a younger market who are looking for attractive prints and well-priced wet suits.
+While they are not selling through large multi-brand online retailers, their step to stick with independent specialty surf stores works with a younger market looking for attractive prints and well-priced wet suits.

-They are also growing their name’s popularity in terms of their efforts in minimizing their environmental impact and protecting the oceans and waves that are raising their business.
+They are also growing their name’s popularity in terms of their efforts to minimize their environmental impact and protect the oceans and waves that are raising their business.
 Theirs is a surf-everything and ride-anything mentality.

 Official Site: www.vissla.com